 I had my own doubts about it, watching its halting development.
-First proposed a couple of years ago by then- Mayor Sheila Dixon, the bus literally got off to a late start — its debut in January was six months later than initially planned.
+First proposed by then-Mayor Sheila Dixon a couple of years ago, the bus literally got off to a late start — its debut in January was six months later than initially planned.
 The first route linking Harbor East to Hollins Market seemed like one of those twains that never would meet any other way: Does someone living in one of those pricey waterfront condos need a free shuttle bus to go shop across town at the Gucci Goodwill?

 Plus, the circulators always seemed mostly empty when I would see them heading east on Pratt or west on Lombard.
-It seemed like one of those government boondoogles, where you could just take all that funding and give riders the cab fare instead of getting them wherever they were going.
+It seemed like one of those government boondoogles, where you could just take all that funding and give riders the cab fare instead to get them wherever they were going.

 But four months in, the shuttle seems to have found riders.
 Jamie Kendrick, the city's deputy transportation director, says ridership that he expected would average 1,200 a day is up to about 1,400 a day — and goes even higher when there's a convention in town or an Orioles home game.

-It was quite well-ridden the day I decided to test it out — there were commuters heading to or from work, workers from the University of Maryland, Baltimore campus or biotech park grabbing lunch at Harborplace, tourists from Harbor East or downtown hotels heading to the Baltimore and Ohio Railroad Museum and other attractions along the line.
+It was quite well ridden the day I decided to test it out — there were commuters heading to or from work, workers from the University of Maryland Baltimore campus or biotech park grabbing lunch at Harborplace, tourists from the Harbor East or downtown hotels heading to the B&O Museum and other attractions along the line.

 Riding it is much more akin to being on a tourist coach, with cushy seats and a smooth ride, rather than a groaning, exhaust-spewing city bus.
 (The circulator buses are eco-friendly hybrids.)
 Not much waiting on the street, since they come about every 10 minutes, or to get on board since there's no fumbling for the exact change.